 Appropriate credit is given for comparable previous education and training; thus, the training period is shortened accordingly.
-Further information is available in the Registrar's Office.
+Further information is available in the Office of Financial Aid and Registration.

 Tuition Refunds/Credits When Called into Active Duty

 Whenever students, as members of the Pennsylvania National Guard or reserve component of the Armed Forces of the United States, are called or ordered to active duty, a leave of absence must be granted.